Challenge painting!

 First I mix up my sky colors.

 Start dabbing on some paint.
 Ooo, that looks green on here.
 Yikes.
+I promise you it wasn’t that green in real life.

 Occasionally turning it to make sure I do the wrap.